Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **D. Delete `Package-lock.json`.**

-### Question-144
+### Question-64 💩

 Your company deploys applications in Docker containers.

 You want to detect known exploits in the Docker images used to provision the Docker containers.

-You need to integrate image scanning into the application lifecycle.
+**You need to integrate image scanning into the application lifecycle.**

 The solution must expose the exploits as early as possible during the application lifecycle.

 What should you configure?